Skip to footer content

 Check out IronQR on NuGet for quick installation.
 With over 10 million downloads, it’s transforming PDF development with C#.
 You can also download the DLL.

-How Do I Install the QR Code Library?
+How Do You Install the QR Code Library?

 Install-Package IronQR

-IronQR is .NET implementation compatible with .NET Core 6, 7, 8, and 9, as well as .NET Framework 4.6.2+.
-For multi-platform projects, SkiaSharp integration enables cross-platform image processing.
-The library supports ASP.NET Core web applications, console apps, and desktop solutions without additional configuration.
-Once installed, the source code automatically includes all necessary extension methods for QR operations.
+IronQR targets .NET Core 6, 7, 8, 9, and 10, as well as .NET Framework 4.6.2 and later.
+For cross-platform projects, a SkiaSharp integration handles image processing on non-Windows runtimes.
+The library works with ASP.NET Core web applications, console apps, and desktop solutions without additional runtime configuration.
+Once installed, all necessary extension methods and types are available immediately.

-How Can I Read a Basic QR Code from an Image?
+How Do You Read a Basic QR Code from an Image?

-Reading QR code data from PNG images or other formats requires just a few lines of code.
-The QrReader class uses an advanced machine learning QR code model that automatically evaluates image quality and applies optimal segment mode detection for accurate decoding.
+Reading QR code data from image files requires only a few lines of code.
+The QrReader class uses an advanced machine learning model that evaluates image quality and selects the correct segment mode automatically, giving you accurate results even when the input image is not ideal.

 using IronQr;